Jalanjii/mohjalanji.github.io/_projects/viz_tools.md

 ---
 layout: project
 title: "Visualization Tools in Python"
-subtitle: "Static & Interactive Viz tools"d
+subtitle: "Static & Interactive Viz tools"
 ---

 This project is hosted on Github.
-You can take a look on it at [DataViz GitHub Repo](https://github.com/Jalanjii/DataViz)
+You can take a look at it on [DataViz GitHub Repo](https://github.com/Jalanjii/DataViz)